 After graduating from NKU, I decided to stick around in the area.
 Although I like the convenience of the urban setting and have adapted to my surroundings quite nicely, I still long for my home.
 Upon taking exit 29 off southbound I-75, I am greeted with the same abandoned gas stations and restaurants; time instantly suppresses itself as I drive the same stretch of Highway 25W—a scene I know so well, I could likely drive it with my eyes closed.
 Cars drive slower and words stay in people’s mouths a few seconds longer.
 On my drive home, I am reminded of the patience those rolling mountains cast – how they do not boast judgment but, instead, humbly possess the wisdoms of nature and whisper the stories of their people quietly in the breeze.

 I came across an email from the NKU English department last August advertising Urban Appalachian Community Coalition’s Communications Specialist position opening.
 I was extremely relieved to know that this region has a local organization that actively works to provides resources and host community and cultural events to support people like me; it is empowering to work alongside such amazing writers, musicians, and advocates.
 I am no longer intimidated by the calculations of those who do not understand where I come from.
-Sometimes I can not help but to let a piece of my Appalachian identity peek through when I pronounce iron as “are’n” or play a little John Hartford in my house so loud I am almost certain my neighbors can hear his melodic clogging and banjo breaks.
+Sometimes I can not help but to let a piece of my Appalachian identity peak through when I pronounce iron as “are’n” or play a little John Hartford in my house so loud I am almost certain my neighbors can hear his melodic clogging and banjo breaks.
 No matter how long I live in the city or what city I live in, I will always need to venture back to Appalachia to be retaught this lesson.
 I am proud to say I have found comfort and solace in my newfound identity as an urban Appalachian and am working to balance these two parts of me every day.

-Erinn Sweet is a writer, Communications Specialist for the Urban Appalachian Community Coalition and the Events & Promotions Coordinator for the Corporation for Findlay Market.
+Erinn Sweet is writer, Communications Specialist for the Urban Appalachian Community Coalition, and the Events & Promotions Coordinator for the Corporation for Findlay Market.
 Originally from Whitley County Kentucky, she now resides in Covington, KY with her wonderful partner and two cats – leaning out for love, and will lean that way forever.